vineetha-reddy02/ai_frontend/CHANGE_PASSWORD_IMPLEMENTATION.md

-# Change Password Implementation - Production Ready
+# Change Password Implementation - Production Readyy

 ## Overview
 This document outlines the complete implementation of the Change Password functionality, ensuring full synchronization between the UI and API.